Leading to another Quaker parrot bird food question

 Good idea or not?

-We are sorry for your loss know by experience what you’re going through.
+We are sorry for your loss knowing by experience what you’re going through.

 Your remaining Quaker will get over it in the next week or two.